Kobe Bucket List: Best Places to Visit in Kobe, Japan

 13. Explore Rokko Island

-Rokkos Island is an artificial island created from the rocks and earth from Rokko mountain.
+Rokkos Island is an artificial island created from the rocks and earth of Rokko mountain.
 It’s just off the port of Kobe and spans 3.2km by 2km.

 This island is definitely worth a visit to take in Kobe’s metropolitan scene.
 There are amusement parks, hotels, restaurants, and the Kobe Fashion Museum to check out on the island.